 You notice verse 2 says for “Me to arise and go.”
 It’s my choice.
 I don’t have to worry; God won’t physically carry me down there.
 He won’t force me to go kicking and screaming.
 The choice is mine.

 Now, what are my alternatives?
 I can run and turn back, and just forget it all.
 Admit I wasn’t cut out for this type of work or I can stay right where I’m at.
-After all, I’m totally useless to the Lord.
+After all, I’m not totally useless to the Lord.

 I have had some surgery done on me in the past, at the Potter’s house, and then remember Diary, I even went without hesitating.
 For a brief moment, the alternative of staying where I am floods my mind again.

-The Potter has cut me before, but now it would truly begin to hurt, because each time he cuts and molds, the more it hurts.
+The Potter has cut me before, but now it would truly begin to hurt, because each time He cuts and molds, the more it hurts.
 It’s like a splinter Diary, if it’s only on the top layer of skin then there is no problem, but the deeper it is, the more pain is inflicted to have it removed.

 I have a choice to make, and I don’t have much time to make it.
 Either I turn back and forget it all, or stay the same.